 Government Contractors can pass a DCAA Accounting System Review using QuickBooks

-At a recent conference, an 8(a) government contractor told us they were advised that QuickBooks® cannot be deemed DCAA compliant.
+While attending a conference, an 8(a) small business government contractor told us they were advised that QuickBooks® cannot be deemed DCAA compliant.
 This is flat out false.

 Countless businesses have passed the DCAA accounting system review using QuickBooks as their accounting system backbone.
+Under FAR 16.301-3(a)(3), a cost-reimbursement contract may only be awarded when "the contractor's accounting system is adequate for determining costs applicable to the contractor or order."
 A preaward review evaluates whether the accounting system design is consistent with the requirements outlined in DFARS 252.242-7006.
-The auditor will verify the accounting system is capable of accumulating costs under the prospective contract, and of generating the specific cost information required under the contract.
+The auditor will verify the accounting system is capable of accumulating costs under the prospective contract, and capable of generating the specific cost information required under the contract.

-The specific requirements of an acceptable accounting system are defined in DFARS 252.242-7006, and conveniently articulated in the Standard Form 1408.
+The specific requirements of an adequate accounting system are defined in DFARS 252.242-7006, and conveniently articulated in the Standard Form 1408.
 This checklist is used in the accounting system evaluation process.

 What does the "DCAA Compliant" designation mean?